Announcing the Operate Preview Release: Monitoring and Managing Cross-Microservice Workflows

 Operate Architecture: A (Very) Brief Overview

-Operate relies on Zeebe’s Elasticsearch exporter to get workflow data–workflow events are streamed out of Zeebe into Elasticsearch, which serves as Operate’s underlying data store.
+Operate uses Zeebe’s Elasticsearch exporter to get workflow data–workflow events are streamed out of Zeebe into Elasticsearch, which serves as Operate’s underlying data store.
 Operate also embeds Zeebe’s Java client to update workflow instances when a user takes an action inside Operate (such as updating variables or canceling an instance).

 This data is transformed and visualized in a format that makes it easy to understand what’s happening in running workflows–especially when there are problems, which can be resolved directly from Operate using the incident resolution capabilities of the Zeebe client.

 We recently published a new Getting Started tutorial in the Zeebe documentation that walks through how to work with Zeebe and Operate from start to finish, including:

 - Building and configuring a workflow model in the Zeebe Modeler

 - Deploying the workflow then creating and working on workflow instances using the Zeebe Command Line Interface

 If you’re new to Operate, this is the best place to start.